 The third model was a combination of the continuous and threshold diffusion models.
 It assumed a mixture of zero-drift and nonzero-drift processes, like the threshold diffusion model, but also allowed for across-trial variability in drift rates, similar to the some-or-none model of Onyper, Zhang, and Howard (2010).
-This model, which we name the hybrid diffusion model, incorporates both the continuous and threshold diffusion models.
-This model, had 10 free parameters, all of which are shown in Table X.
+This model, which we name the hybrid diffusion model, incorporates both the continuous and threshold diffusion models in that it had a mixture of information-driven and guessing processes as well as trial-to-trial drift rate variability.
+This model had seven free parameters, all of which are shown in Table X.